 What other special activities are offered during the year?

 The preschool curriculum includes a number of programs presented in cooperation with the Downers Grove Police and Fire Department as well as other local businesses.
 These include Learn Not to Burn, Stranger Danger and Railroad Safety, and visits from Shine Pediatric Dentistry.
 Additionally, children learn safety procedures through practicing fire and tornado drills.
-Additional activities include Fall and Spring environmental programs done in conjunction with the Downers Grove Park District Lyman Woods Interpretive Center staff, group music, Gym Time, and much more!
+Additional activities include Fall and Spring environmental programs done in conjunction with Downers Grove Park District Lyman Woods Interpretive Center staff, group music, gym time, and much more!

 What schedule does preschool follow?